 George is married with two children, one of which is an Alumni of Jesuit & CSUS while the other is an Alumni of Saint Francis High School.

-Hank joins Jesuit from the University of California at Berkeley, where he currently serves as the football director of recruiting.
+Hank joins Jesuit from the University of California at Berkeley, where he served as the football director of recruiting.
 During his time at Cal, he also served as a Cal Olympics sports operations intern, interim women’s golf coach, and the football assistant director for recruiting operations.

 He was a four-time Big West Conference Champion finalist in swimming.
 In addition to his experience in golf, swimming, and football, Hank was a high school baseball player and an Underwater Hockey National Champion.